FunkinCrew/Funkin/README.md

 ```
 So for each of those type `haxelib install [library]` so shit like `haxelib install newgrounds`

-You'll also need to install polymod.
+You'll also need to install a couple things that involve Gits.
 To do this, you need to do a few things first.
 1. Download [git-scm](https://git-scm.com/downloads).
 Works for Windows, Mac, and Linux, just select your build.
 2. Follow instructions to install the application properly.
-3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` in terminal/command-prompt after your git program is installed.
+3. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod.
+4. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.

 You should have everything ready for compiling the game!
 Follow the guide below to continue!

+At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
+- Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

 ### Ignored files